thorium-design/flora/content/page/index.md

 ## Ordering

-Orders need to be placed at least 2 days prior to the delivery date so we can make sure we purchase enough flowers to fulfill all our orders.
+Orders need to be placed at least 3 days prior to the delivery date (ex.
+If delivery day is Saturday, orders need to be in no later than Wednesday night) so we can make sure we purchase enough flowers to fulfill all our orders.
+Thanks for understanding!

 <slot name="button" />